Collective formation of misfit dislocations at the critical thickness for equilibrium nanowire heterostructures: Results

 \section{Results}

 Figure \ref{fig:3}b shows the strain energy of plastic configurations in units of the strain energy for the purely elastic configuration as a function of film thickness for a mismatch of $\delta=2\%$.
 See Supplemental Material for similar results for other mismatches.
-From closer examination it becomes obvious, that the first plastic configuration to become favorable is not the one with a singular dislocation.
+From closer examination we notice the first plastic configuration to become favorable is not the one with a singular dislocation.
 This is a general feature across the mismatches examined, but more notable for higher mismatches.
-This suggests that nucleation of dislocations at the critical height is a collective process, which becomes stable when a certain equilibrium MD density is achieved.
+This suggests that onset of misfit dislocations at the critical thickness is a first order-like transition in an extensive parameter, to a state which becomes stable when a certain equilibrium MD density is achieved.
+The transition from elastically strained to a partially plastically relaxed state is characterized by both a critical thickness and a characteristic density of MDs.
+We note that a lower value for the dislocation line energy density would lead to configurations with a higher MD density being more energetically favored.
+Thus, our results for the characteristic density of MDs at the critical thickness should be considered a lower bound, based on the melting approximation mentioned in section \ref{section:plastic} above.
 In this study we have limited ourselves to one axial dislocation running along the center of the NW, and note that a more complete examination would have to deal with a much larger parameter space of both number and positions of axial MDs.
 We also note the general feature that higher mismatches tend to favor configurations with more MDs.
-For the 1\% mismatch case the equilibrium configuration at the critical height has only transverse dislocations (MD$_{\perp}$), which could be interesting for engineering of MDs in heterostructures.
-However, for the mismatches of 2\%, 3\% and 4\% the equilibrium configurations at the critical heights have both the axial and transverse dislocations present.
+For the 1\% mismatch case the equilibrium configuration at the critical thickness has only transverse dislocations (MD$_{\perp}$), which could be interesting for engineering of MDs in heterostructures.
+However, for the mismatches of 2\%, 3\% and 4\% the equilibrium configurations at the critical thicknesses have both the axial and transverse dislocations present.
 This could prove useful for analysis, as the lack of an axial MD from cross sectional TEM of a high mismatch structure could indicate that the entire structure is purely elastically relaxed.
+The question of MD configuration at the critical thickness is examined further in figure \ref{fig:4}a which shows the points where different configurations become favorable compared to the purely elastic case.
+For a given mismatch the lowest of the critical thicknesses is the predicted equilibrium critical thickness, and a specific MD density is associated with this.
+The guidelines in figure \ref{fig:4}a are fits to the form $h_{c} = an_{disl} + b + c/(n_{disl}+d)$, where $n_{disl}$ is the number of dislocations.
+The minima from figure \ref{fig:4}a (marked) are extracted from the fits and plotted in figure \ref{fig:4}b along with the associated number of MDs and new fits of the simpler form $h_{c}=\alpha/(\delta+\beta)$ where $\delta$ is again the mismatch.
+The variables $\alpha_{\perp}=22.8\nano\meter$, $\beta_{\perp}=-0.26\%$, $\alpha_{\mid\mid}=12.1\nano\meter$, and $\beta_{\mid\mid}=-0.69\%$ are found from the fits for configurations without and with the axial dislocation, respectively.
+For mismatches below $\delta_{\mid\mid}^{*} = 1.2\%$ (marked by an arrow in figure \ref{fig:4}b), the configuration at the critical thickness shows no axial dislocation.
+Interestingly, the density of transverse MDs at the critical thickness only increases slightly while increasing the lattice mismatch from 1\% to 4\%.
+In the entire range, spacing between MDs is found to be around 200\nano\meter, corresponding to a partial plastic relaxation of approximately 0.2\% misfit strain (emphatically not 0.2\% \textit{of} misfit strain).
+In the case of 2\% misfit we thus find the fraction of plastic relaxation to be 1/10.
+The weak dependence on misfit strain and low value suggest the equilibrium configuration at the critical thickness is more dependent on e.g. morphology, and the melting approximation overestimating the dislocation line energy density.
+Further work for investigating this is discussed below.
+The fit forms and variables found suggest a divergence of the critical thickness at a mismatch of a quarter of a percent.
+To ensure a fully elastic growth in stage 1 however, it is only necessary for the critical thickness to be larger than the thickness of the transport channel grown.
+Due to the geometry chosen for the model, the stage 1 transport channel can grow to a maximum thickness of $h_{max}=w/\sqrt{2}$, where $w=125\nano\meter$ is the width of the interface.
+In our model this can be accommodated elastically at a mismatch of $\delta^{*} = 0.52\%$, meaning a buffer of In$_{0.93}$Ga$_{0.07}$As.
+While a buffer this high in In concentration may cause issues in containing the wavefunction to an intended transport channel, we note the height of $125\nano\meter$ is only an example, as is the chosen elements of In, As and Ga.
+We note that while all the critical thicknesses quoted are specific to the morphology, dimensions and materials, the method presented can be used for examination of other combinations and structures.